OliverCodez/odop-mwcalculator/client/docs/Help/DesignTypes/Spring/Compression/alerts.md

 Increase  | &nbsp; | Decrease
 ---       | ---    | ---
  OD_Free  | &nbsp; | L_Free
- Coils_T  | &nbsp; | Wire_Dia
+ Total_Coils  | &nbsp; | Wire_Diameter

 In order to design a spring that is not over-stressed when deflected to the solid condition:
  - confirm that the design is not over specified.
-For this case, at least one of OD_Free, Wire_Dia, L_Free, and Coils_T must be in Free status and away from binding constraints.
+For this case, at least one of OD_Free, Wire_Diameter, L_Free, and Total_Coils must be in Free status and away from binding constraints.
  - confirm that the lower constraint on factor of safety in the solid condition (FS_Solid MIN) is enabled (it is enabled by default)
  - set that FS_Solid MIN constraint to a value slightly above 1.0 (perhaps 1.1; the default is 1.0)
  - run the Search feature (menu Action : Search or Search button).